AutonomousCarProject/CarControl/README.md

     * Unpressed: GPU Optimizations off.

-## Main Components

-Stuff required for the car to drive.

-* Image processing.
-* Speed control.
-* Pedestrian & other obstacle detecion.
-* Steering.

-## Non-Esentials

-Stuff we would like to complete.

-* GPU parallelization.
-* Arduino driver rewrite.
-* Raspberry Pi.
-* Website.
-* TrakSim replacement.

-# TrakSim
-Standalone driving simulation to test code without the required hardware

-## Components

-* APW3
-    * TrakSim and its supporting classes, as well as an exmple track to run it with.
-* DriveDemo
-    * A program designed to demonstrate how to use both TrakSim and the servo & camera interfaces simulated by TrakSim.
-* Fly2Cam
-    * A minor revision of the Java interface to the JNI (C-coded) DLL which accesses the Pt.Grey Chameleon3 or FireFly camera driver DLLs.
-FlyCamera.dll is included here.
-* noJSSC
-    * A non-functional (stub) plug-compatible substitute for the JSSCAPI, which may be used in its place when running TrakSim in stand-alone mode on any computer.
-* FakeFirm
-    * A Java clone of the C# API released by LP for driving digital outputs and servos that diverts a copy of the servo commands to TrakSim.

 ### Track

 TrakSim was originally designed to simulate the PatsAcres go-kart track, but now has a "Build Map" function so you can design your own track layouts using a (somewhat crude) text specification file described [here](http://www.ittybittycomputers.com/APW2/TrackSim/BuildMap.htm).